 Shanghai Airlines is a Chinese Logo

-The logo of a Chinese airline based in Shanghai prominently features a crane.
+The logo of a Shanghai-based Chinese airline prominently features a crane.
 This symbol is easily recognizable by its thin white silhouette with a wide wing divided into two unequal parts.
-The bird is depicted in flight and appears on the red tail of the aircraft, enhancing its livery.
+The bird is depicted in flight on the aircraft’s red tail, enhancing the livery.
 The company name is displayed in Chinese and English and is arranged on two levels.
 The upper inscription has elegant characters, while the lower features bold English letters.
-The Chinese glyphs are composed of single dots and strokes, whereas the English letters are formed with thick and even lines.
+Chinese glyphs are composed of single dots and strokes, whereas thick, even lines form English letters.
 The emblem is predominantly red.

 The crane, a bird often associated with longevity and good luck in Chinese culture, represents the airline’s dedication to providing safe and prosperous travel experiences.
 The bilingual inscription underscores the airline’s global reach and commitment to serving a diverse customer base.
 The dominant use of red in the emblem signifies a deep connection to Chinese cultural symbols, as red is commonly linked with good luck and joy.

 The logo’s design elements combine to create a cohesive and meaningful representation of the airline’s identity.
-The crane in flight suggests a sense of freedom and journey, embodying the airline’s mission to facilitate smooth and enjoyable travel.
+The crane in flight conveys a sense of freedom and a sense of journey, embodying the airline’s mission to facilitate smooth, enjoyable travel.
 The wide wing, divided into two parts, adds a dynamic element to the design, emphasizing movement and direction.
 The placement of the bird on the aircraft’s tail creates a visually striking image that passengers can easily recognize.

 The logo’s use of Chinese and English text highlights the airline’s dedication to international service.
 The graceful Chinese characters add a touch of elegance, reflecting the airline’s cultural heritage.
 The bold English letters provide clarity and strength, ensuring the name is easily readable for a global audience.
 This combination of text styles enhances the logo’s appeal and effectiveness in different markets.